momentohq/momento-go-redis-client/README.md

 **NOTE**: The Momento `momento-redis` implementation currently supports simple key/value pairs (`GET`, `SET`, `SETNX`, `DEL`, `EXPIRE`, `TTL`), and doesn't support statefulCmdable APIs.
 We will continue to add support for additional Redis APIs in the future; for more information see the [Current Redis API Support](#current-redis-api-support) section later in this doc.

-## Current Redis API Support

-This library supports the most popular Redis APIs, but does not yet support all Redis APIs.
-We currently support the most common APIs related to string values (GET, SET, etc.).
-We will be adding support for additional APIs in the future.
-If there is a particular API that you need support for, please drop by our [Discord](https://discord.com/invite/3HkAKjUZGq) or e-mail us at [support@momentohq.com](mailto:support@momentohq.com) and let us know!

-In the meantime, if you call a method from the `momento-redis` API that we do not yet support, you will get a panic for `UnsupportedOperationError`; letting you know that the method is not implemented yet.

 ## Installation